 - The average Carrier furnace installation price is: $5,509

 - The Carrier furnace price of installation is 40% more expensive than the national average.

 If you are thinking about buying a new furnace, I’d strongly urge you to read this article:

 Final Thoughts on Carrier Furnace Prices

 Like I said, if you’re new to reading our articles, then I’m sorry for being so blunt: Carrier furnace prices are way too high to constitute a good value to our customers.
 But, in the end, they make a terrific product, so I can’t knock them for that.
 Just shop around for a bit, and see what you like.
 In the end, all we can do is give you our best advice – you have to make the decision on what’s right for you.
-I hope that our article on Carrier furnace prices was helpful, and if you live in Southern California, you might be in our service area – take look below!
+I hope that our article on Carrier furnace prices was helpful, and good luck on your project!